bivanbi/journey-into-kubernetes/README.md

 Official documentation:
 [Creating a cluster with kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/)

-## 3. 'Manual' Operation
+## 3. Run Simple Workloads Manually

-The true power of Kubernetes shines when things are automated.
-But it is crucial to have a good understanding of the building blocks that will be later managed by automation tools.
+In this section, we are creating `Pods`, `Services`, `PersistentVolumeClaims` manually, to realize our first 'application' on Kubernetes.
+Especially pods are not meant to be managed this way, but it is crucial to have a good understanding of the building blocks that will be later managed by higher-level resources like `Deployments`, `StatefulSets` etc.

-Pods are really not meant to be managed by hand.
-If created manually, they will not be automatically re-created if killed / removed.
-The pod definition cannot be directly updated through `kubectl apply`.
-They are meant to be managed by higher-level resources like Deployments, StatefulSets etc. But to understand them better, let's create a few manually.

 3.0 [Create Namespace](namespaces/create-namespace.md) - create a namespace to keep things organized.